Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-This class gives us an abstraction over raw file access and exposes methods that work with encoded text content directly.
-Its implementation may not be particularly complicated, but let's imagine we want to test it anyway.
+This class gives us an abstraction over raw file access and exposes methods that work with text content directly.
+Its implementation is not particularly complex, but let's imagine we want to test it anyway.

 As we've identified earlier, using the real implementation of `IBlobStorage` in our tests would be troublesome, so we have to resort to test doubles.
 One way to approach this is, of course, by creating mock implementations: